jake-andersen12/sales_dashboard/README.md

 # Sales Dashboard
 Please upload the sales_data.xlsx file to the following link below to view the interactive sales dashboard I created.
-The purpose of this dashboard is to make reporting sales performance faster and smoother.
+The purpose of this dashboard is to make the reporting of sales performance faster and less prone to error.
 The code behind this app can be found in the app.R file.

 App Link:
 https://amberarriaga.shinyapps.io/Sales-Dashboard/